frm/uminho/README.md

   * **1st year/4th year**: We have to choose two specialties.
 I chose Distribued Systems and Cryptography and also Application Engineering.
 More projects will be added here in the future (I hope).
     - [Distributed Systems Paradigms](https://github.com/frmendes/uminho/tree/master/04/PSD) - We started with a small set of TCP chats using multiple technologies (callback-based app and promises) and ended up with a small IRC-like application (this also has actor-based programming and ZeroMQ, which is pretty sweet).
     - [Distributed Systems Paradigms pt 2](https://github.com/JoRod94/dsc-bank-service-rmi) - We had to implement a bank service using RMI in Java.
+    - [Reliable Distributed Systems: Vector Clocks](https://github.com/prccaraujo/-SDC-simple-vector-clocks) - The second project consisted on a simulation of a middleware application that used vector clocks to ensure causal delivery.
+    - [Reel](https://github.com/frmendes/uminho/tree/master/04/EA/reel) - Reel was fun.
+Reel is a movie rating Rails app that used the TMDB API as a provider.
+The aim of this project was to implement API communication with an external service and another app from the same class (hence the recipes thing).
+Oh boy, was this done in a hurry...

 ## Contributors